mouad1234/CRScrapper/README.md

 # CRScrapper
 Automated CrunchyRoll Scraper

+#How to use
+    Make sure you have requests installed (http://docs.python-requests.org/en/latest/user/install/#install) Run app.py

     This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
     To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/deed.en_US.